emadkhan333/fetch_rwds_exercise/SECOND/README.md

 ## SECOND: Write SQL to Answer Stakeholder Questions

-In this step, I have provided six queries, each in its own file under `sql/`
+In this step, I have provided six queries, each in its own separate file.

 ### Stakeholder Questions